dnsimple/dnsimple-support/content/articles/purchasing-ssl-certificates.markdown

 </div>

-## Finalizing the SSL certificate renewal
+## Finalizing the SSL certificate purchase

 Once the order is submitted, you will have to go through the process if configuring, verifying and installing the certificate.
 See [getting started with SSL certificates](/articles/getting-started-ssl-certificates/).